omercnet/BurpJDSer-ng/README.md

 # BurpJDSer-ng

-A Burp Extender plugin, that will deserialized java objects and encode them in XML using the [Xtream](https://x-stream.github.io/) library.
+A Burp Extender plugin, that will deserialized java objects and encode them in JSON using the [Xtream](https://x-stream.github.io/) library.

 Based in part on [khai-tran](https://github.com/khai-tran/BurpJDSer)'s work but written from scratch to work with the new Extender API introduced in Burp-1.5.01